 In addition, your purchases are also protected by an extended warranty policy that covers up to $10,000 per year.
 A damage and theft protection policy is also available that covers your purchases against theft and damage up to $1,000 per item and $50,000 per year.
 This product is compatible with Apple Pay, and there is no annual fee for this card.

 If your first priority is paying off your existing balance by using an interest-free balance transfer offer, then the Chase Slate card is uniquely suited to this task.
 It is the only card from a major issuer that offers 0% APR financing on balance transfers, with no fee.
 Furthermore, its Blueprint program is unique and can be incredibly valuable to those who are trying to pay off their balance.

 At the same time, the Citi Diamond Preferred card is also a very competitive offer.
-Even though all cardholders will pay the 3% balance transfer fee, this can be worth it to have access to an additional six months of interest-free financing.
+Even though all cardholders will pay a high 5% balance transfer fee, this may be worth it to have access to an additional nine months of interest-free financing.
 Furthermore, this card’s wealth of travel insurance and purchase protection policies will appeal to those who want all the benefits of a high-end travel rewards card, but who would prefer to have an competitive promotional financing offer rather than the chance to earn frequent flier miles or hotel points.